 By 16 August 1663, Nicholas had married Frances Mottrom, as he is mentioned in Richard Wright’s will as his “brother.”
 Frances was the daughter of Colonel John Mottrom, who is often recognized as the first white settler in the Northern Neck of Virginia.
 He was the first to serve in the House of Burgesses from Northumberland County, Virginia.
 He also captained a boat that he sailed between Maryland and Virginia trading goods.

 Nicholas and Frances had five documented children: William, Mottrom, Nicholas, John, and Francis.
 The boys were born between the years of about 1665 to 1685.
 It is very possible that they had more children who lived and died before Nicholas made his will in 1688.
+However, based on my knowledge of the inheritance of Nicholas’s family’s English estates, no other sons or daughters other than the ones listed in the will reached adulthood or had descendants of their own.
+The Spencers were very careful will writers, and all children, including daughters, were always provided for.
+There is absolutely no evidence that Nicholas and Frances had daughters unless they died as children.

 I am very, very fortunate that Nicholas’s will survives.
 The will submitted to Westmoreland County was destroyed, along with other early wills, but a copy was also probated in England because Nicholas was by this time the only living heir of his father, Nicholas Spencer, who died in 1643.
 Therefore, Nicholas had to dispose of property on both sides of the Atlantic.
 In his will, he styled himself as “Nicholas Spencer of Nominy in Westmoreland County Virginia.”
 He left all of his English estates to his oldest son William, who was already living on the property in England.
 He gave land to his wife Frances, second son Mottrom, third son Nicholas, fourth son John, and fifth son Francis.
 He also gave Frances all of her jewels and clothing.
 He named William as his executor in England, and wife Frances and sons Nicholas and John as executors in Virginia.
 He died on 23 September 1689.